MicrosoftDocs/sdk-api/sdk-api-src/content/faxcom/nn-faxcom-ifaxserver.md

 req.lib:
 req.dll: Faxcom.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IFaxServer
+ - faxcom/IFaxServer
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Faxcom.dll
 api_name:
  - IFaxServer
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IFaxServer interface

 ## -description

 The <b>IFaxServer</b> dual interface is used by a fax client application to manage a connection to the fax service.
 The interface retrieves and sets information about <a href="https://docs.microsoft.com/previous-versions/windows/desktop/fax/-mfax-faxserver-client">FaxServer</a> objects; for example, settings for retransmission, branding, archiving and cover pages; discount rate periods; and the status of the fax server queue.
 The <b>IFaxServer</b> interface includes the following methods:
 <ul>